srxqds/XMLParser/README.md

 # XMLParser
 A simple xml parser

-THe implementation is C# portable version of http://dev.grumpyferret.com/unity/ !
+This implementation is c# portable version of http://dev.grumpyferret.com/unity/ !

 Todo:

 1.replace Hashtable with strong type!

 2.XPath search syntax support!

+3.More test and fixed!

 D.S.
 Qiu